Content: CC BY-NC-SA 4.0 | Code: MIT - see /LICENSE.md

 None of these are coincidences.
 They all follow from a single theorem.

-In plain English: it doesn’t matter what the underlying data looks like — skewed, bimodal (two peaks), uniform, or anything else.
+In plain English: it doesn't matter what the underlying data looks like: skewed, **bimodal** (two peaks), uniform, or anything else.
 Average enough of it and the result is approximately normal.
-This holds regardless of the shape of the original distribution, provided the observations are drawn from the same distribution and the variance is finite.
+This holds regardless of the shape of the original distribution, provided the observations are independent of one another, drawn from the same distribution, and the variance is finite.

 Let's see this in action across four very different populations.